jaimetur/PhotoMigrator/help/06-google-photos.md

 - **Explanation:**
   - The Tool creates one Google Photos album per subfolder in `<ALBUMS_FOLDER>`.
   - Supported assets in each subfolder are uploaded and associated to that album.
   - By default only exact existing album names are reused.
-Add `--reuse-similar-existing-albums` to also reuse conservatively normalized equivalent album names.
+  - Add `--reuse-similar-existing-albums` to also treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
+  - With this flag enabled, PhotoMigrator prefers the clean keeper name, merges the assets from numbered/underscored variants into that keeper, and reuses it for the incoming upload.
+  - Google Photos redundant variants are not deleted afterwards because the public Library API does not support album deletion.
 - **Example of use:**
   ```bash
   ./PhotoMigrator.bin --client=google-photos --upload-albums ./My_Albums_Folder
   ./PhotoMigrator.bin --client=google-photos --upload-albums ./My_Albums_Folder --reuse-similar-existing-albums
   ```
+  Example: if `New_Album`, `New Album`, and `New_Album 1` exist, PhotoMigrator prefers `New Album` as the keeper, merges the assets it can into that keeper, and uploads the incoming album there.
+The redundant variants remain because Google Photos does not allow album deletion via the public API.

 ## Download Albums: